nickdrummond/star-wars-ontology/readme.txt

 Do we have to put a date on all sub-fights?

-No survivors:
+* No survivors
-Rather than enumerating all individual deaths, can we do -

-Bodhi_Rook -> memberOf some (Rogue_One)
-survivor disjointWith died
+Rather than enumerating all individual deaths, can we do - Bodhi_Rook -> memberOf some (Rogue_One) survivor disjointWith died